DAM Knowledge

 Collaboration FeaturesLimited to web workflowsAdvanced: templating, annotations, integrations

-When you understand the difference between a DAM and CMS, it becomes clear that the two systems are actually complementary to each other (rather than alternatives).
-With a DAM, users are able to use advanced library capabilities to feed their web team the media content they need to confidently build on-brand, visual web content.
-This benefit only improves with an integration between the two, as users will be able to access the DAM without having to leave the CMS.
+When you understand the difference between a DAM and CMS, it becomes clear that the two systems are actually complementary to each other rather than alternatives.
+A DAM gives teams advanced library capabilities to feed their web teams the media content they need to build on-brand, visual web content with confidence.

 Benefits of a DAM and CMS Integration